MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [x] Potential access to private equity returns combined with daily liquidity.
 - [ ] Zero chance of flaws in management decisions.

-> **Explanation:** Listed private equity allows investors to gain exposure to private equity strategies while benefiting from share liquidity on public exchanges.
+> **Explanation:**( Listed private equity allows investors to gain exposure to private equity strategies while benefiting from share liquidity on public exchanges.)

----

 ### Which of the following is generally NOT a recommended best practice for investing in listed private equity?